openstack/nova-specs/specs/ocata/approved/add-whitelist-for-server-list-filter-sort-parameters.rst

 Other end user impact
 ---------------------

-Few filters and sorts which aren't mapping to the API REST representaion will be ingored.
+Few filters and sorts which aren't mapping to the API REST representation will be ignored.

 Performance Impact
 ------------------